acemod/ACE3/docs/wiki/feature/crew-served-weapons.md

 ### 3.1 defaultAssemblyMode

-- Enables/Disables the ability to assemble the CSW through the addon (Non-Vanilla assembly)
+- Controls whether static weapons with CSW support will be forced to use its systems (disassembly and ammo handling).
 - Default: Off

 ### 3.2 handleExtraMagazines

-- Enables/Disables the magazines in the CSW will appear next to the gun on weapon initialization when using defaultAssemblyMode and you have a pre-placed static weapon
+- Controls whether magazines in pre-placed or vanilla assembled CSWs will be unloaded next to the weapon, or just deleted.
+Has no effect for CSW assembled through the ACE gunbags.
 - Default: On

 ### 3.3 ammoHandling

-- Whether or not you want to handle ammo using the CSW way.
-Does nothing if using defaultAssemblyMode
+- Whether or not AI can reload a CSW.
 - Default: On